 We are looking for a dynamic, experienced, creative, and thoughtful community educator, organizer, and policy advocate who will: help educate the California LGBTQ community about their rights; devise and implement grassroots mobilization strategies to help achieve statewide and local policy change, primarily in the areas of transgender rights and criminal justice reform; engage in digital and media advocacy; and mobilize people to stop policy changes at the federal level that would harm LGBTQ people.

-Specifically, the Community Engagement and Policy Advocate will devise and conduct community education and mobilization and support advocacy related to our efforts to fight criminalization of consensual sex work, to reduce police profiling and biased treatment of transgender people, to increase compliance with the Prison Rape Elimination Act and improve safe and equitable treatment of LGBTQ people in prisons, jails, police lockups, psychiatric hospitals, and juvenile detention facilities; to prevent and remedy discrimination against transgender, non-binary, and gender nonconforming people in all facets of life, and to create safe, welcoming schools for LGBTQ, gender nonconforming, and non-binary youth with inclusive curriculum for all students.
-The Community Engagement and Policy Advocate will also assess LGBTQ community know-your-rights and education needs and collaborate with other staff to provide needed education on LGBTQ nondiscrimination issues or other priority areas such as immigrant rights, protest rights, or the rights of Muslim community members.
-The Community Engagement and Policy Advocate will also lead mobilization efforts, coalition building, and community engagement to combat threats or backlash to LGBTQ rights, and act nimbly to address community concerns as they arise.
+Specifically, the Policy Advocate & Organizer will devise and conduct community education and mobilization and support advocacy related to our efforts to fight criminalization of consensual sex work, to reduce police profiling and biased treatment of transgender people, to increase compliance with the Prison Rape Elimination Act and improve safe and equitable treatment of LGBTQ people in prisons, jails, police lockups, psychiatric hospitals, and juvenile detention facilities; to prevent and remedy discrimination against transgender, non-binary, and gender nonconforming people in all facets of life, and to create safe, welcoming schools for LGBTQ, gender nonconforming, and non-binary youth with inclusive curriculum for all students.
+The Policy Advocate & Organizer will also assess LGBTQ community know-your-rights and education needs and collaborate with other staff to provide needed education on LGBTQ nondiscrimination issues or other priority areas such as immigrant rights, protest rights, or the rights of Muslim community members.
+The Policy Advocate & Organizer will also lead mobilization efforts, coalition building, and community engagement to combat threats or backlash to LGBTQ rights, and act nimbly to address community concerns as they arise.

-The Community Engagement and Policy Advocate will support community engagement efforts to further the team’s reproductive justice and gender equity goals, and to support ACLU SoCal’s broader community and activist engagement, leadership development, and political power-building work, as needed.
+The Policy Advocate & Organizer will support community engagement efforts to further the team’s reproductive justice and gender equity goals, and to support ACLU SoCal’s broader community and activist engagement, leadership development, and political power-building work, as needed.

 This position is funded for one year with the possibility of renewal after that term.